 Blaze: Not to mention that, this way, we'd avoid a War of the Spanish Succession.

 - Hurt Foot Hop: After he kicks the cushion filled with a bomb through a window for Relocating the Explosion, Blaze hops around a bit while holding his foot, as the thing was damn hard and heavy.

 - Iconic Item: In-universe, Don Salluste seems to be well-known for wearing a pair of green gloves.
 To the point that the baby he has allegedly fathered is wearing a pair of identical small gloves as "family resemblance".

 - Money Fetish: Don Salluste is so ridiculously greedy that he is nearly a parody of The Scrooge himself.
-He is obsessed by riches, and can never have enough, embezzling as much of the taxes as he can.
+He is obsessed with riches, and can never have enough, embezzling as much of the taxes as he can.
 He wakes up in the morning to the sound of gold coins cascading in a bowl, courtesy of his valet.
-And if only one coin happens to be missing from the bowl, Salluste can guess it immediately by sound.note Blaze: [while making rain coins in a bowl] It's time...
+And if only one coin happens to be missing from the bowl, Salluste can guess it immediately by sound.note Blaze: [while making coins rain in a bowl] It's time...
 It's time...
 It's time to wake up...

 Blaze: My lord...
-It's 8 o'clock...
+It's 8 o'gold...

 [Salluste does a "rewind" gesture and Blaze, annoyed, obliges]

 Salluste: [does a grabbing gesture, then suddenly wakes] There's one missing!

 Salluste: Absolutely sure!